-Helen's 15 euro salad is the effective cure for constipation; it's the cause of diverticulosis, bowel cancer and a lot of misery, all fixed in a flash.
+Helen's 15 euro salad is the effective cure for constipation; that's the cause of diverticulosis, bowel tumours and a lot of misery, all fixed in a flash.

 Grandma's medicine, stewed prunes, of course, remains ever-effective, and scientifically proven.

 This page was last updated by Bernard Preston on 28th January, 2022.

-While I was attending chiropractic school, Helen started taking an interest in nutrition.
-In particular, how to cure Bernie's constipation, a life long problem.
-I still have haunting memories of embarrassing enemas as a child; and of being told I could not leave the WC until I'd done my bit.
+While I was attending college, Helen started taking an interest in nutrition.
+In particular, how to cure Bernie's constipation, a life-long problem.
+I still have haunting memories of embarrassing enemas as a child; and of being told I could not leave the WC until I had done my bit.
 Of bleeding fissures whenever I attended the john and, sorry to be so graphic, stools that were 18 inches long by 2 thick.
 Of stabbing pains in the lower abdomen that would make me double over.

 You see, it's not rocket science.
 Constipation, haemorrhoids, and anal fissures all have at their foundation a lack of fibre from our meals; diverticulitis, and malignant polyps in the colon too.
 All I had to do was to stuff some rabbit food down my throat and all that suffering ceased.
 Believe you me, it is true; this recipe will work miracles for you too.
 I am the living proof; it is no exaggeration.

 The formula has changed somewhat over the years but, at the bottom of it all, is more fibre; it works.

 It's also in part because we often delay having a bowel movement, putting it off to a more convenient time; unable to initiate a BM, but only stop it, we may have to wait for 24 hours for nature to again attempt to void the colon.
 By then we are really gummed up.